 Over-the-counter (OTC) medications that can cause a low platelet count include:

 Symptoms of a low platelet count only occur at severely low levels.
-A slightly lower-than-normal count may not produce symptoms.
+A count that is only slightly lower than normal may not produce symptoms.

-If the count is low enough to cause spontaneous bleeding, an individual may notice small bleeds that create small, round, dark red spots on the skin called petechiae.
+If the count is low enough to cause spontaneous bleeding, an individual may notice minor bleeds that create small, round, dark red spots on the skin called petechiae.